tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    May return a :class:`PCMReaderError` if an error occurs initializing the decoder.

-.. classmethod:: AudioFile.from_pcm(filename, pcmreader[, compression])
+.. classmethod:: AudioFile.from_pcm(filename, pcmreader[, compression][, total_pcm_frames])

-   Takes a filename string, :class:`PCMReader`-compatible object and optional compression level string.
+   Takes a filename string, :class:`PCMReader`-compatible object, optional compression level string and optional total_pcm_frames integer.
    Creates a new audio file as the same format as this audio class and returns a new :class:`AudioFile`-compatible object.
    Raises :exc:`EncodingError` if a problem occurs during encoding.

+   Specifying the total number of PCM frames to be encoded, when the number is known in advance, may allow the encoder to work more efficiently but is never required.

    In this example, we'll transcode ``track.flac`` to ``track.mp3`` at the default compression level: